rlgino/java-cards-services/README.md

 stack for building API and applications with all the SDK.

 ## End-points documentation
 Define an API documentation (with Open API).
+For this case, I added a new library for document API end-points, the dependency `springdoc-openapi-starter-webmvc-ui` will help to generate the OAS document.
+You can see the generated documentation in `http://localhost:8080/swagger-ui/index.html`.
+Or you can see the swagger-oas.json file in `http://localhost:8080/api-docs`

 ## Security implementation
 TBD